 🗺1470 Wisconsin Dells Pkwy, Wisconsin Dells, WI 53965, United States

-A unique place to go for the evening is the Grateful Shed.
+A unique place to go in the evening is the Grateful Shed.
 It’s an old converted Greyhound Bus station that has a bar, food trucks (parked inside) and often they have events and live music.
 It’s bright and colourful and there are games outside like giant Jenga and bags.
 Food trucks include things like: burgers, tacos, pizza and sweet treats.
 Some of the seating is in a converted bus and Volkswagen camper vans, it’s pretty cool!

 Breakfast – Paul Bunyan’s Cook Shanty 🍽